jackocnr/intl-tel-input/README.md

 ## Static Methods

 **getCountryData**
-Get all of the plugin's country data - either to re-use elsewhere e.g. to populate a country dropdown - [see example](https://intl-tel-input.com/examples/country-sync.html), or to modify - [see example](https://intl-tel-input.com/examples/modify-country-data.html).
+Retrieve the plugin's country data - either to re-use elsewhere e.g. to generate your own country dropdown - [see example](https://intl-tel-input.com/examples/country-sync.html), or alternatively, you could use it to modify the country data.
 Note that any modifications must be done before initialising the plugin.
 ```js
 var countryData = window.intlTelInputGlobals.getCountryData();
 ```